persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

 A new metamodel can be created thanks to:
   - the context menu of a data model **Definition** item;
-  - the context menu of a design of experiment item;
+  - the context menu of a design of experiments item;
   - the **Metamodel creation** box of a model diagram.

-The data model or the design of experiment must contain an output sample.
+The data model or the design of experiments must contain an output sample.

 .. image:: /user_manual/graphical_interface/data_analysis/metaModel_wizard.png
     :align: center